Saurabh-Singh-00/data-structure/README.md

 ## Data Structures using Python

-The concept of Data Structures can be implemented using any Programming language but I choosed Python.
+The concept of Data Structures can be implemented using any Programming language but I chose Python.
 Topics that are covered are
 - [Searching 🔍](https://github.com/Saurabh-Singh-00/data-structure/tree/master/searching "Searching")
 - [Sorting 〽️](https://github.com/Saurabh-Singh-00/data-structure/tree/master/sorting "Sorting")
 - [Stack 📚](https://github.com/Saurabh-Singh-00/data-structure/tree/master/stack "Stack")